EXPLAINER: Why the British public is not choosing its leader

 BRITONS NEVER ACTUALLY VOTE FOR THEIR PRIME MINISTER

-Britain is divided into 650 local constituencies, and people tick a box for the representative they want to become their local member of parliament, or MP.
-In most cases, this will be a member of one of the country’s major political parties.
+Britain is divided into 650 local constituencies, and during an election voters tick a box for the representative they want to become their local member of Parliament.
+In most cases, this will be a member of one of the country’s major political parties: the Conservatives, the Labour Party, the Liberal Democrats and the Greens.

-The party that wins the majority of seats gets to form a government, and that party’s leader automatically becomes prime minister.
-While coalitions are possible, Britain’s voting system favors the two largest parties and in most cases a single party will take an absolute majority of seats, as is the case for the Conservatives in the current Parliament.
+The party that wins the majority of seats in the House of Commons gets to form a government, and that party’s leader automatically becomes the prime minister.
+While coalitions are possible, Britain’s voting system favors the two largest parties — the Conservatives or Labour.
+In most cases a single party will take an absolute majority of seats, as is the case for the Conservatives in the current Parliament.

+The party of government can change leader according to its own rules, and that person becomes prime minister without the need for a national election.

-Constitutionally, no general election is required in Britain for two more years.
-But as the prime ministers come and go, selected by a tiny proportion of the population, a lot of Britons are beginning to wonder why they are not getting a chance to influence who is their next leader.
+But with the selection of a third prime minister by just a tiny proportion of the population, a lot of Britons are beginning to wonder why they are not getting a chance to influence who their next leader is.
 The clamor for a general election in the near future is only likely to get louder.

+The prime minister has the power to call an election earlier, but with the Conservative Party trailing well behind the opposition Labour Party in the latest polls, Sunak is unlikely to do so.

+Lawmakers can also trigger an election by winning a vote of no-confidence in the government in the House of Commons, but that would require many Conservatives to vote against their own party’s government.

 By The Associated Press